media-kit/libmpv-darwin-build/README.md

 ## TODO

 - [ ] Add `debug.zip` with `tool-versions.lock` and `ffmpeg` configs
-- [ ] Add docs about Makefile syntax

 ## How the libass optional patch was created